mnemnion/imp/Forge/ArdForth/vocab/vocabulary.md

 We use only that which may be cut and pasted.
 That's a core tenet of Orcish.

-###Orcish Dictionary
+##Orcish Dictionary

+Orcs are far too crude to have a dictionary.
+They have a weird hybrid organ called a `pak`, which has familiar traits.

 Orcs start with the oldest definition, and can't usually learn a new word as a result.
 That's a feature: Fancy backwards speakers are Dwarvish or worse, and not to be trusted.
+The Orcish way rejects backwards anything unless absolutely necessary.

 Orcs also don't use ASCII control codes, as a matter of course.
 They spit printable unprintables at you.

-###Orcish communication
+##Orcish communication

 Orcs can see an entire byte, but they can't hear it.
 Certain values are above and below their threshold of hearing: if a pin is said to be an `ea r`, they will only catch so much when a routine calls `He er`.
 When they `To k`, they can only say so much, the threshold being by nature identical.
 An `ey e` can of course `Ei` anything, and a `.` can emit anything.